GreyLimit/StandAloneServoSolution/README.md

         'p' to drive the servo and 'i' as the control input.
 As,a    Set servo 's' to sweep angle 'a' (0-180).
+AN,s    Set servo to normal sweep mode (0->OFF).
+AI,s    Set servo to inverted sweep mode (0->ON).
 Ds,s    Delete servo definition 's'.  's' required twice
         to reduce chance of accidental use.
-Ts      Set servo 's' to use Toggle (on/off) switching.
+STs     Set servo 's' to use Toggle (on/off) switching.
-Ms      Set servo 's' to use a momentary switch.
+SMs     Set servo 's' to use a Momentary switch.
-Fs,a,b  Set servo 's' to provide feedback on pins 'a' and 'b'.
+FEs,a,b Enable feedback for servo 's' on pins 'a' and 'b'.
+FDs     Disable feedback for servo 's'.
+RDs     Disable realism mode on servo 's'.
+RPs     Enable Point Realism on servo 's'.
+RSs     Enable Signal Realism on servo 's'.
+CPs,p   Configure Point Realism pause on servo 's' to
+        'p'ms between steps.
+CDs,d   Configure Signal Realism decay on servo 's' to 'd'.
+CFs,f   Configure Signal Realism friction on servo 's' to 'f'.
+CLs,l   Configure Signal Realism slack on servo 's' to 'l'.
+CTs,t   Configure Signal Realism stretch on servo 's' to 't'.
+CSs,e   Configure Signal Realism speed on servo 's' to 'e'.
-Qs      Set servo 's' to quiet operation - no feedback.
+CGs,g   Configure Signal Realism gravity mode on servo 's' to
+        'g' (0: Linear, 1: Upper, 2: Lower, 3: Full arc).
 W       Write configuration to EEPROM.

-This Firmware dated: Oct 16 2020 for Arduino Mega2560.
+This Firmware dated: Nov  6 2020 for Arduino Uno.

 ```

 All commands are in UPPER case, all arguments are decimal numeric values separated by commas as appropriate.